Pickering Heritage & Community Centre

 • Be more accessible.
 The new facility is expected to welcome up to 300 users at one time.

-This project is guided by the City’s Cultural Strategic Plan, which sets a vision for the place of arts, culture, and heritage in the City and identifies strategic directions for policy, investment, partnerships, and programs.
+This project is guided by the City’s Cultural Strategic Plan(External link), which sets a vision for the place of arts, culture, and heritage in the City and identifies strategic directions for policy, investment, partnerships, and programs.

 The Pickering Heritage & Community Centre has a strong vision and seven guiding principles in place (Belonging & Wellbeing, Learning & Storytelling, Innovation, Adaption & Responsiveness, Discovery & Play, Sustainability, and Decolonization).
 View the entire PHCC Vision & Guiding Principles document here.